Dijajana/english-for-designers/03-aboutness/case-study.md

 ## First round of illustrations

-Here you can see with what concepts I came up with.
+Here you can see with what concepts I created.

 On image: Safe hosting, site traffic boost, marketing
 ![Shoptetrix handeling bussines.](img/firstround.png)